-Dismissal for all students begins at 2:45 PM each day.
+Dismissal for all students begins at 3:00 PM each day.
 If you need to pick up your child early, please notify the office and teacher ahead of time so they can prepare.
-Early sign out of any students will close at 2:30.
-The day for transitional kindergarten and kindergarten students ends at 1:45 PM.
-Students in kindergarten and TK must be picked up by 2:00 PM, unless they are in after-school clubs or After-School All-Stars.
+Early sign out of any students will close at 2:40 PM.